 Want to Learn More?

-I frequently refer to Google Slides as the Swiss Army Knife of the G Suite tools because it is capable of being so much more than a presentation tool.
 In this course, you will learn how to use Slides in new and unexpected ways in your classroom that will engage your students and make learning more dynamic!

 K-12 teachers are going to LOVE THIS COURSE!

 This class is perfect for beginner to intermediate users to take their skills to the next level and become a Google Slides Master!